-In this article we discussed rakia produced on the Balkans which has no anise added to it.
-The Balkans also have products like the Turkish Raki (very often anise flavoured) and Tsipouro (occasionally anise flavoured) which are both based on grape distillates as well as Ouzo (nowadays based on grain distillates).
+In this article we discussed rakia produced on the Balkans which have no intentional anise (anethole)notes originating from the production process.
+The Balkans also have products like the Turkish Raki (very often having anise aroma) and Tsipouro (sometimes having anise notes) which are both based on grape distillates as well as Ouzo (nowadays based mainly ongrain distillates).
 Those would be though the topic of another long article or discussion as they have their own specifics.

 This is a minor summary of the topic of rakia with all of its specifics across the different regions and countries.

-All that you have read above is my personal point of view which reflects my own long experience based on the passion I have for rakia.
-In no way would I like to impose my point of view on anybody else especially since rakia is such a topic of heated debate and also a slightly political issue between the countries and peoples.
+All that you have read above is my personal point of view which reflects my own long experience based on the passion I have for rakia and the international experience I have working with it.
+In no way would I like to impose my point of view on anybody else, especially since rakia is such a topic of heated debate andit is also unfortunately a political issue between the countries and peoples.